SanjeevKGupta/example-kubearmor/README.md

 ## Open Horizon with KubeArmor [ONE Summit]

 Open Horizon working with `kubearmor` provides Runtime Security for your workload.
-To setup a quick demo
+To setup a demo you may follow these steps.

 #### Linux host
 1. Create VM to deploy your workload.
 In my setup I used Ubuntu 22.04 LTS (4 vCPU, 8GB)